 Confirm who should be told that the plan exists and how access should work.

-Set a review trigger after marriage, separation, diagnosis, relocation, asset changes or family conflict.
+Set a review trigger after marriage, separation, diagnosis, relocation, asset changes, business changes, trusts and estates changes or family conflict.

-Government care planning material, including NSW end-of-life planning and Queensland care planning, shows why local requirements and health decision pathways need careful treatment.
+Government care planning material, including NSW Health end-of-life planning and Queensland advance care planning guidance, shows why local requirements and health decision pathways need careful treatment.
 A checklist should never pretend that one national template solves every legal or medical issue.
 It should help clients see which professional question needs to be answered next.

 Where do digital assets and records fit?

 Digital assets are now part of ordinary estate planning, but they are easy to mishandle.
-Clients may have online banking records, cloud photos, subscription accounts, social media profiles, crypto wallets, family archives, email accounts, business systems and device passcodes.
+Clients may have online banking records, cloud photos, subscription accounts, social media profiles, crypto wallets, family archives, email accounts, business systems, device passcodes and estate administration records.
 Some information belongs in legal advice.
 Some belongs in a password manager.
-Some belongs in a secure family-facing record that explains where to go, who to contact and what not to touch.
+Some belongs in secure cloud storage or a digital vault.
+Some belongs in a family-facing record that explains where to go, who to contact and what not to touch.

 The risk is false simplicity.
 A client who writes passwords into a will creates privacy and updating problems.
 A client who stores everything privately without telling anyone creates a discovery problem.
-The better approach is controlled access: keep sensitive credentials in the right secure system, keep legal instructions in legal documents, and keep practical signposts where trusted people can find them.
+The better approach is controlled access: keep sensitive credentials in a password manager, keep legal instructions in legal documents, keep backups or cloud storage organised, and keep practical signposts where trusted people can find them.

 Legal teams can make this easier by using plain categories in client follow-up notes.
 A digital asset may be financially valuable, emotionally valuable, administratively useful or simply something the family should close later.
 Each category needs a different instruction.
 The client does not need to expose every login to every relative.
-They need to record what exists, who has authority, where the secure access pathway sits and which items require professional advice before anyone acts.
+They need to record what exists, who has authority, where the password manager or secure access pathway sits, how cloud storage backups are organised, and which items require professional advice before anyone acts.

 How should firms position Evaheld in legal services?